juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 better in anyway than W10.

-some games & machines does Not work in W8.1 but are rare, a small minoroty, most will.
+some games & machines does Not work in W8.1 but are rare, a small minority, most will.

-Then you need to download Win8.1 drivers from HP website. https://support.hp.com/us-en/drivers/selfservice/hp-stream-tablets/7439994/model/7482041
+you need to download HP Stream 7 drivers for Win8.1 https://support.hp.com/us-en/drivers/selfservice/hp-stream-tablets/7439994/model/7482041

 some people think:
-Windows 8.1 RTM Core version "Bing" is an inferior, cutdown version of standard Win8.1 Single Languaje.
+Windows 8.1 RTM Core "Bing" Edition is an inferior, cutdown version of standard Win8.1 Single Languaje.

 in my experience, seems more advanced, smarter in some ways.